 Rinse the butter well with plenty of clean water at least thrice.
 This step is very important and will prevent the butter from splattering while making ghee.

 Next comes the actual process of simmering this butter to ghee which I have shared in the recipe card.
-You can also follow the step by step photo guide below.
+You can also follow the step by step photo guide.

 Here are some ways to flavor up your ghee.
 My mom would always make a variety of flavored ghee.
 I suggest trying these in smaller quantities.